Austin Riley Player Props: Braves vs. Pirates

 Austin Riley At The Plate

-- In 38.2% of his games this season, Riley has had at least one RBI.
-He's picked up more than one in 17.3% and driven in three or more of his team's runs in five contests.
+- Riley has had at least one RBI in 37.8% of his games this year (42 of 111), with more than one RBI 19 times (17.1%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.